Implication

 Wages and benefits

-There is no national minimum wage.
-Depending on prevailing economic condition, salary is negotiated between the employee and employer.
+is no national minimum wage.
+Depending on prevailing economic condition, salary

 Pension and disability Insurance

-Federal old age and disability insurance is mandatory for all.
-The annual contribution is 10.3 % of total employee remuneration.
-It is divided between the employee and employer.
+is 10.3 % of total employee remuneration.
+It is divided between the employee

-Employee pension funds are compulsory under federal law for all employees.
-These funds are about 17.4 % of the base salary.
-The employer has to pay at least half of the contribution.
+are about 17.4 % of the base salary.
+The employer has to pay at least half of

 Accident Insurance

-All companies must have occupational accident insurance for their employees.
-This is mandatory under federal law.
+companies must have occupational accident insurance for their employees.
+This

 Other Benefits